Issues: add portraits; more citations? check #4 stats. pics rev. 3rd draft.

 I’m still saying Kannik’s Korner 6602 is the closest for the round-eared cap.
 It also includes really good directions and documentation.
 But her sources are a smidge later than AWI.
 I recommend starting here, but making the small size caul.

 Also, the split ruffle is, of course, characteristic of the fancy caps, so save that for your not-a-campfollower outfit.
 I’m actually having second thoughts even about the shaped ruffle on this pattern, as all the ruffles I’ve seen on cap artifacts are straight strips.
+You can make the headpiece straight pretty easily.

 For a lappet, you could start with Instructions for Cutting Out Apparel for the Poor, which isn’t the most common 3-piece construction, but is at least verifiably accurate, really easy to make, and free on Google.
 Still, it’s 1789, but I have seen one dated earlier.